Scientific: Zephyranthes candida

 Temperature: Heat sensitive in Phoenix especially in combination with drought; cold tolerant.

-Watering: Regular to keep soil evenly moist
+Watering: Regular added water to keep soil evenly moist.

-Propagation: periodic division of enlarged clumps, seed
+Propagation: Periodic division of enlarged clumps, seed.

-Disease and pests: Spider mites
+Disease and Pests: Spider mites

-Additional comments: Presently, rain lily is a popular herbaceous perennial for small spaces with close human contact for that "up close and personal look".
-Given it's Phoenix and we're in 'a desert', I wonder if it's popularity will be short lived.
-The genus name "Zephyranthes" means "Flower of the south wind".
-"Candida" means "white".
+perennial for small spaces with close human contact for that "up close and personal look".
+Given it's Phoenix and we're in 'a desert', I wonder if its popularity will be short lived?
+A close relative, Zephyranthus grandiflora has brillant large flowers during summer; needs partial to full shade.